Queen Elizabeth II makes appearance as Chelsea Flower Show returns

 But he said there is still a positive message despite the "doom and gloom" of climate change.

-"Ten years ago, scientists went down into the ice and they found seeds... that were 32,000 years old, that were actually viable, and that were able to germinate.
+"Ten years ago, scientists went down into the ice and they found seeds... that were 32,000 years old, that were actually viable.

 "So although climate change is bad, possibly locked deep within the ice could be the secret and key to the onward survival of mankind," he added.